Wamba, Nigeria

-Wamba Local Government Areas of Nigeria Local Government Area is one of the 13 local government Areas in Nasarawa State, North-central Nigeria, with its headquarters situated in Wamba Town.
+Wamba is a town and one of the 13 local government areas in Nasarawa State, North-central Nigeria.

 It has an estimated land area of 1,156 km2 and a population of about 72,894 based on the 2006 census estimates.

-Wamba local government is an agrarian sub-state, it is known for casava, pidgeion pea, palm carnel and oil, productions respectively.
+Wamba local government is an agrarian sub-state, it is known for casava, pidgeon pea, palm carnel and oil, productions respectively.

 Wamba also has minerals deposit like lead, barite, tantalite, columbite, and gems such as Aquamarine and gold.
 Yet to be exploited officially.

 Wamba is both heteroethnic heteroreligious, Among the nation's that make up the area are:

-Arum, Atoro, Buh, Kantana, Kulere, Ninzom, Ninkada, Rindere, and Yashi.
+Arum, Atoro, Buh, Kantana, Kulere, Ninzom, Ninkada, Reindeer, and Yashi.

 Attractions

 Wamba Local government is renowned for the spectacular and beautiful Farin Ruwa Falls.
 One of the longest Cascades in Africa.
 It presents a long Cascade of white rapids from the Highlands of Plateau states down to the foothills, ending with the main attraction Farin Ruwa Falls, in Wamba Local government.